San Francisco Fireworks: 4th of July | 2015

-Starting at 2 p.m., the SFMTA will provide pre-event bus shuttles to Fisherman’s Wharf from the Ferry Building, Caltrain station at 4th and King streets to Ferry Plaza and Civic Center at Grove and Hyde Streets to Van Ness Avenue and Chestnut Street.
+- Starting at 2 p.m., pre-event Muni bus shuttles will run to Fisherman’s Wharf from the Ferry Building, Caltrain station at 4th and King streets to Ferry Plaza and Civic Center at Grove and Hyde Streets to Van Ness Avenue and Chestnut Street.

 - The Embarcadero and Bay Street for service to the Ferry Building and Caltrain station

 Polk and Francisco streets for service to Van Ness Avenue and Market Street and Civic Center Muni/BART Station

 Caltrain riders are advised that the last Muni shuttle from The Embarcadero and Bay staging area will leave no later than 11:30 p.m. to meet the last Caltrain, which departs at midnight.